lbpapers/lbp-poc/_posts/1989-01-01-gcowe-1989-pressing-forward-to-ad-2000.md

 <p>Floyd McClung, addressing the theme of “Targeting,” declared, “It is essential to focus our efforts to reach those who have never heard the gospel.
 This is especially true of the Muslim, Buddhist, and Hindu worlds but also includes those peoples that must be re-evangelized.
 Special focus must be given to world-class cities and the least-evangelized nations of the world.”</p>

 <p>And Luis Bush, president of Partners International and director of the 1987 COMIBAM missions congress for Latin America, covered the theme of “Fulfilling” by enthusing over the “streams” of faith and obedience now flooding the earth: “God’s people are in motion.
 They are moving.
-They are being mobilized, and all of a sudden we see potential for the completion of the Great Commission.”
+They are being mobilized, and all of a sudden we see potential for the completion of the Great Commission.”</p>

-The Big-Picture Plan</p>
+<h3>The Big-Picture Plan</h3>

 <p>But it was the “kaleidoscopic” or “big-picture” global plan that was the heart of GCOWE deliberations.
 Fifty pages long, this working document contained 104 innovative “action points,” grouped under 29 categories, that Barrett and his editorial task force put forward as a blueprint for collaboration.
 Proposals in the plan ranged from developing systems to match evangelizers and unreached peoples and beginning a new global order of itinerant evangelists to creating a worldwide electronic communications network and a catalogue of necessary resources.</p>